cmelcher/2qfg2qgg/README.md

 \frac{1}{2}\|C_2y-b_2\|^2.
 ```

 See the paper for more details on the problem construction.
-The code compares GDA, EG, and several GAPD variants for different choices of the parameter \(\theta\).
+The code compares GDA, EG, and several GAPD variants for different choices of the parameter $\theta$.
 The methods are run for 10,000 iterations across three large problem dimensions:

 ```text
 (900, 720, 540, 432)